ibm-cloud-docs/CDN/api.md

 Delete an existing Token Authentication behavior for an existing domain mapping and returns the updated behavior.

   * **Parameters**:
-    * `uniqueId` - (Required) The uniqueId of the mapping to which this Origin Path belongs.
+    * `uniqueId` - (Required) The uniqueId of the mapping to which this origin path belongs.
     * `path` - (Required) Token Authentication Path to be deleted.

   * **Return** - A status message if the delete was successful, otherwise an exception is thrown.